ecmwf/open-ecpds/Options.md

 ### s3.strict
 If enabled, enforce hostname verification for SSL connections.

+### s3.stsRegion
+Sets the AWS region used for the STS AssumeRole call when a roleArn is configured, independently from s3.region (which only applies to the S3 client).
+Leave empty (recommended) to use the true global STS endpoint, which is exempt from AWS Organizations Service Control Policies that restrict allowed regions (aws:RequestedRegion) â a regional STS endpoint (e.g. the bucket's own region) can be denied by such policies even when the equivalent AWS CLI call succeeds via the global endpoint.
+Only set this to force a specific regional STS endpoint.

 ### s3.url
 Allow specifying an alternative URL to connect to the endpoint.
 By default, the URL is constructed using the "s3.scheme", "s3.port" options and hostname field (scheme://hostname:port).